 After a week of rainy days, everyone is noticeably grumpier and more lethargic.

 After two weeks of pretty much constant downpours, the washing is piling up, water has found sneaky ways to enter buildings and rivers have broken their banks.

-The optimist in me keeps telling me that after two weeks, we should be due a respite, although I know from experience that we often get full months of solid rain.
+Each time this happens, the optimist in me keeps telling me that after two weeks, we should be due a respite, although I know from experience that we often get full months of solid rain.

-(Also see this article about the best time of year to visit Portugal for a general overview of what to expect for each season.)
+Also see this article about the best time of year to visit Portugal for a general overview of what to expect for each season.

 Expat Tip: If you’re moving to Portugal and wondering which internet provider to use, I’d strongly recommend anything that isn’t dependent on the phone lines.
 I have no choice at the moment but you might save yourself a lot of headaches.

-I’ve lost count of how many days it’s rained this winter but I do know that dry days, let alone sunny ones, have been scarce.
-Despite the central heating, patches of mould have sprouted on our walls and both me and the dog are getting fatter as our walks get shorter, and the River Alva has been flooded for weeks.
-The air is so damp that nothing dries, even under cover.
 I’m extremely glad we invested in a tumble dryer during a similarly rainy winter a few years ago.
 Another purchase that’s proved its worth is the dehumidifier although I probably should have started using it before the mould, not after it.